 The information cited below is as presented in SEC.4708.
 STATISTICS:

 "(A) IN GENERAL.-Subsection (b)(1) of the first section of the Hate Crime Statistics Act (28 U.S.C.
 534 note) is amended by inserting 'gender and gender identity," after "race,". (b) DATA-Subsection (b)(5) of the first section of the Hate Crime Statistics Act (28 U.S.C.
 534 note) is amended by inserting ", including data about crimes committed by, and crimes directed against, juveniles' after 'data acquired under this section'."

 Filing a Grievance

-Any person who believes that the Equity and Inclusion Policy has not been followed or he/she or his/her organization has been the object of discrimination or harassment by any student or student organization, should present those allegations in writing following the procedure outlined in the Unclassified Grievance/Complaint Policy or the Grievance Policy - Classified Employees.
+Any person who believes that the Equity and Inclusion Policy ahs bot been followed or he/she or his/her organization has been the object of discrimination or harassment by any student or student organization, should present those allegations in writing via one of the following methods:

 A harassment or discrimination policy violation by any faculty or staff member of the University may result in and may not be limited to the following: discharge, termination of appointment or contract, demotion, or written reprimand.
 In addition, that individual as well as the University may be held responsible for any legal claims that may arise.